SurajPokharkar/Subway-Car-Counter-App/README.md

 If you would like to contribute to the Subway Car Counter App, please fork the repository and create a new branch for your changes.
 Once you have made your changes, submit a pull request and we will review your changes.

+Here is the live working link of the project:  https://calm-cascaron-86e106.netlify.app/